 One of the biggest hassles of getting in a car accident can be dealing with car repairs.
 If your car is a total loss, the process can be entirely different than if your car is damaged but repairable.
 The good news is, it is in the best interest of insurance companies to help you through the process because it makes you happy and in the end, saves them money.

-When you call your insurance company to file a claim, they will discuss with you different ways you can go about getting your car repaired.
-This process will likely begin with an appraisal, which can mean either the insurance company will send someone out to your car to evaluate the damage, or you can take it somewhere where a representative will evaluate the damage.
-An estimate will be sent to your insurance company.
+When you call your provider to file an insurance claim— whether its for broken windows, minor dings, or even hail, carpeting, or brakes repair— they will discuss with you different ways you can go about getting your car repaired.
+This process will likely begin with an appraisal, which can mean either the insurance company will send someone out to your vehicle to evaluate the damage, or you can take it somewhere where a representative will evaluate the damage.
+An estimate for the cost of repairs will be sent to your insurance company.
 Insurance company representatives will help you find a body shop to repair your vehicle and will either pay the shop directly or will reimburse you for any payments made.

 The best way to ensure a fast repair and an easy claims experience is to choose a body shop that is within your insurance company‘s approved network.
 Your company will supply you with a list of car dealers and body shops that are within its network and are geographically close to you.
-If you already have a favorite mechanic or shop, you can check to see if they are in your insurance company’s network.
-If they are not in network, your insurance company will likely still work with them, but the paperwork and payment process may be lengthier.
+If you already have a favorite mechanic shop, you can check to see if they are in your insurance company’s network.
+If they are not in-network, your insurance company will likely still work with them, but the paperwork and payment process to cover the repair cost may be lengthier.